Frequently Asked Questions

 What pH should I use for hydroponic microgreens?

-We recommend 5.5-6.0 pH for most microgreen varieties.
+We recommend a pH of 5.5 to 6.0 for most microgreen varieties.
 Use a pH meter and pH up/down solutions to adjust your nutrient water.
 Download our Free Fertilizer Ratio Guide for detailed mixing instructions.

 How much light do microgreens need?

-Most microgreens need 12-16 hours of light per day.
+Most microgreens need 12 to 16 hours of light per day.
 You can use:

-- LED grow lights positioned 6-12 inches above trays
+- LED grow lights positioned 6 to 12 inches above trays

 - Fluorescent shop lights (budget-friendly option)